How encrypted data ingestion works¶

 Attribute table contains a field

-IsEncrypted that users can use to identify which attributes must be encrypted in Databricks.
+IsEncrypted that users can use to identify which Attributes pertaining to the Entity to which the Asset is associated with, must be encrypted in Databricks.

-EntityPipeline must contains the association between the entity and the pipeline
+EntityPipeline must contain the association between the Entity and the pipeline

 How it works¶